Gnaeus Julius Agricola: Political career

-He began his career in Roman public life as a military tribune, he served in Britain under Gaius Suetonius Paulinus from 58 to 62.
+He began his career in Roman public life as a military tribune, and served in Britain under Gaius Suetonius Paulinus from 58 to 62.
 He was probably attached to the Legio II Augusta, but was chosen to serve on Suetonius's staff and thus almost certainly participated in the suppression of Boudica's uprising in 61.

 Returning from Britain to Rome in 62, he married Domitia Decidiana, a woman of noble birth.
 Their first child was a son.
-Agricola was appointed as quaestor for 64, which he served in the province of Asia under the corrupt proconsul Lucius Salvius Otho Titianus.
+Agricola was appointed as quaestor in 64, which he served in the province of Asia under the corrupt proconsul Lucius Salvius Otho Titianus.
 While he was there, his daughter, Julia Agricola, was born, but his son died shortly afterwards.
 He was tribune of the plebs in 66 and praetor in June 68, during which time he was ordered by the Governor of Spain Galba to take an inventory of the temple treasures.

 During that time, the emperor Nero was declared a public enemy by the Senate and committed suicide, and the period of civil war known as the Year of the Four Emperors began.
 Galba succeeded Nero, but was murdered in early 69 by Otho, who took the throne.
 Agricola's mother was murdered on her estate in Liguria by Otho's marauding fleet.
 Hearing of Vespasian's bid for the empire, Agricola immediately gave him his support.
 Otho meanwhile committed suicide after being defeated by Vitellius.

 After Vespasian had established himself as emperor, Agricola was appointed to the command of the Legio XX Valeria Victrix, stationed in Britain, in place of Marcus Roscius Coelius, who had stirred up a mutiny against the governor, Marcus Vettius Bolanus.
 Britain had revolted during the year of civil war, and Bolanus was a mild governor.
 Agricola reimposed discipline on the legion and helped to consolidate Roman rule.
 In 71, Bolanus was replaced by a more aggressive governor, Quintus Petillius Cerialis, and Agricola was able to display his talents as a commander in campaigns against the Brigantes in northern England.

 When his command ended in 73, Agricola was enrolled as a patrician and appointed to govern Gallia Aquitania.
 There he stayed for almost three years.
 In 76 or 77, he was recalled to Rome and appointed suffect consul, and betrothed his daughter to Tacitus.
 The following year, Tacitus and Julia married; Agricola was appointed to the College of Pontiffs, and returned to Britain for a third time, as its governor (Legatus Augusti pro praetore).